LARG/utaustinvilla3d/README.md

 #### What is not included:
 * The team's complete set of skills such as long kicks and goalie dives
-* Optimized parameters for behaviors such as walking (slow and stable walk engine parameters are included)
+* Optimized parameters for behaviors such as the team's fastest walks (slow and stable walk engine parameters are included, as well as optimized walk engine parameters for positioning/dribbling and approaching the ball to kick)
 * High level strategy including formations and role assignment